dailybruin/the-stack/_posts/2017-04-27-course-schedule.md

     </div>
 </div>

-As we can see, the related departments ended up being clustered fairly well.
-The furthest south campus departments were the life sciences and biology, followed by engineering and then the other sciences.
+As we can see, [related departments](http://stack.dailybruin.com/2017/04/23/department-similarity/) tend to be clustered together geographically.
+The furthest south campus departments are in the biological sciences, followed by engineering and then the other sciences.
-Interestingly enough, the music departments ended up being slightly on the south campus side, mostly due to the location of the Schoenberg Music Building.

-The north campus departments came in clusters of similar subjects as well.
-Furthest north were the visual and performing arts, followed by social science, and finally the language departments.
+Interestingly enough, the music departments is slightly on the south campus side, due to the location of the Schoenberg Music Building.
+Furthest north are the visual and performing arts, followed by social sciences, and finally the language departments.

 <br>